hank1245/hank1245.github.io/_posts/2025-06-29-From-Frontend-to-CS-Foundations.md

 So I decided to formally study computer science.
 I dove into calculus, linear algebra, operating systems, server architecture, microservices, Docker, and more.

-It was genuinely exciting.
-Learning about the mathematics behind 3D graphics, understanding how an OS manages processes, and finally seeing how all pieces of a distributed system connect - it felt like a series of puzzle pieces clicking into place.
-Concepts that had seemed like cryptic jargon suddenly made sense.
+Learning about the mathematics behind 3D graphics, understanding how an OS manages processes, and seeing how all pieces of a distributed system connect was enlightening.
+Concepts that had seemed like cryptic jargon started to make sense.

 ## The Real Impact

-Did studying computer science immediately make me a dramatically better front-end developer?
-Honestly, no. My day-to-day coding skills didn't take a sudden leap.
+Did studying computer science immediately make me a better front-end developer?
+Not directly.
+My day-to-day coding skills didn't change dramatically.

 But that wasn't the point.